philippwindischhofer/EM4T2K/README.md

 # 1.)
 To prepare the environment and compile the code:

 - source the file `setup_env.sh`
 - compile the code by typing `make all` (Note: you may have to adapt the version of your `gcc` compiler in the Makefile, for development and initial testing, `gcc 4.9` was used.
+You may also have to adapt the directory in which `libgem` is installed.
+The default directory used is `../libgem`.)

 This will create two executables, `reco` and `comp`.